Answered By: Kate Anderson, Business Librarian Last Updated: Jul 25, 2018 Views: 1157994

 Beyond APA's specific examples, know that certain types of titles are almost always written in italics.

-Use italics in a word-processed document for the types of titles you'd underline if you were writing by hand.
 A general rule of thumb is that within the text of a paper, italicize the title of complete works but put quotation marks around titles of parts within a complete work.

 The table below isn't comprehensive, but it's a good starting point